HenryRoutson/Computer-science/Computer science.md

 ## Loop Invariant
 A loop invariant is a statement about program variables that is true before and after each iteration of a loop.

+## Function overloading
+A function is defined multiple times with different input types.